 A major is a coherent program of focused study in a discipline, and requires at least 30 credits.
 Students who enter Georgian Court with a declared major will be assigned to a faculty advisor of that major for academic advisement.
 Students who enter Georgian Court without a declared major field will be advised by a designated faculty advisor.
 Students must declare a major by their fourth semester.
 With departmental approval, students who can so arrange their schedules may elect a second major.
+Please see the Graduation Requirements section of the catalog for information on how multiple majors are recognized at graduation on transcripts.
 Students seeking teacher certification must select a liberal arts major in addition to completing the School of Education's requirements for teacher certification.